Jon Gillies: Playing career

+After a years hiatus, Gillies returned to the professional hockey circuit in signing a contract with the Cincinnati Cyclones of the ECHL on October 10, 2024.

 Personal life

 Gillies was born in Concord, New Hampshire and raised in South Portland, Maine, and comes from a hockey family.
 His grandfather, Bruce Sr., played at Norwich University.
 His father, Bruce, not only played at the University of New Hampshire, where he is a member of the school's Hall of Fame, but in the International Hockey League where he led the Muskegon Lumberjacks to the Turner Cup championship in 1985–86 and met his future wife, Debbie.
 His uncle, Chris, was a goalie at the University of Denver.